Two useful discipline tools for parents are the “when / then” and the “if / then” statements.

 If the when / then didn’t work, that’s when we turn to if / then.

-- “If you can’t finish getting ready for bed in the next five minutes, then you’ll have to go straight to bed without a bedtime story.”
+- “If you can’t finish getting ready for bed in the next five minutes, then we won’t be able to read a bedtime story, and that will make us both sad.”